 From the leach field, the twice filtered liquid begins its return to nature.
 In addition to the solid filtration provided by the gravel, there are bacteria and other microbes that grow around the leach field which consume some of the lingering toxins in the water.
 Nitrates, nitrites and other pathogens are all digested and filtered out of the water by these organisms as it travels from the leach field through the trench system and back into the water table.

 Keep in mind that these are just the basics of waste water treatment as they apply to one type of private residential setup.
 Waste water treatment systems may vary, and some areas require more advanced waste water techniques to fully clean and filter the water for consumption.
-If you need your Frederick septic tank repaired or replaced, give Larry & Sons Plumbing, Heating & Air Conditioning a call!
+If you need your septic tank repaired or replaced, give the Frederick plumbers at Larry & Sons Plumbing, Heating & Air Conditioning a call!

 We're ready to serve you safely!